 Dealing with direct costs

-While ASC 840 allowed certain direct costs to be capitalized, including many of those incurred before the execution of the lease.
-ASC 842 comes and prohibits many of these initial costs from being capitalized.
+While ASC 840 allowed certain direct costs to be capitalized, including many of those incurred before the execution of the lease, ASC 842 prohibits many of these initial costs, or incremental costs of a lease, from being capitalized.

 ASC 840 vs 842: ensuring smooth ASC 842 compliance

-Just as many people were getting used to ASC 840, ASC 842 came around with new definitions, new accounting treatments and new ways of doing things.
+Just as people were getting used to ASC 840, ASC 842 introduced with new definitions, new accounting treatments, and new ways of doing things.

 Part of the challenge of ASC 842 is the added complexity of keeping track of lease agreements, managing all leases across the organization, and the additional burden that sometimes small changes have on the leasing function as a whole.

-Automate your lease processes, slash time spent on maintaining your accounting for leases and ensure accuracy and compliance.
+Automate your lease processes, reduce time spent on maintaining your accounting for leases, and ensure accuracy and compliance.
 Let AI-enhanced technology do the heavy lifting for you!